marilius12/taxes/pages/common-mistakes.md

 > If I move to a territorial-tax country, I can work for a foreign employer/client and pay no tax.

-When considering territorial-tax countries (ex: Panama, Malaysia, etc.), it's important to clarify (using their tax code) how they define foreign-sourced income.
+When considering territorial-tax countries (ex: Panama, Malaysia, etc.), it's important to clarify (using their tax code) how they define local source income.
 In most cases, it doesn't matter where the employer/clients are.
 If you live and work in a country, then your income qualifies as **local-sourced** and is thus subject to domestic income tax and socials.
 For individuals, the territorial tax exemption mostly applies to passive income from abroad - it does not apply to active earned income.

 > If I run my business through a foreign company, then I don't owe any tax under the territorial system.